dfelinto/blender-manual/rigging/posing/visualization.rst

 :guilabel:`Calculate`
    :guilabel:`Start` / :guilabel:`End`
       These are the start/end frames of the range in which motion paths are drawn. *You have to* :guilabel:`Calculate Paths` *again when you modify this setting*, to update the paths in the 3D views.
-      Note that unlike with ghosts, the start frame is *inclusive* (i.e. if you set :guilabel:`PSta` to **1**, you'll really see the frame **1** as starting point of the paths…).
+      Note that unlike with ghosts, the start frame is *inclusive* (i.e. if you set :guilabel:`PSta` to **1**, you'll really see the frame **1** as starting point of the paths...).

    :guilabel:`Bake Location`
       By default, you get the tips' paths.
-By changing this setting to Tails, you'll get the paths of the bone's roots (remember that in Blender UI, bones' roots are called "heads"…). *You have to* :guilabel:`Calculate Paths` *again when you modify this setting*, to update the paths in the 3D views.
+By changing this setting to Tails, you'll get the paths of the bone's roots (remember that in Blender UI, bones' roots are called "heads"...). *You have to* :guilabel:`Calculate Paths` *again when you modify this setting*, to update the paths in the 3D views.